arh95/GolangChessServer/README.md

-Compiled on amazon EC2 server using go version 1.20 (despite the commit message on most of the server code)
+Compiled on amazon EC2 server using go version 1.20
 ![Diagram explaining current traffic patterns for this chess app ](./ChessAppTrafficDiagram.png)